wattsworth/joule/docs/reader_module/example.rst

    :linenos:

-Reader modules should extend the base :class:`joule.ReaderModule` class.
-The child class must implement the :meth:`joule.ReaderModule.run` coroutine which should perform the following in a loop:
+Reader modules should extend the base :class:`joule.client.ReaderModule` class.
+The child class must implement the :meth:`joule.client.ReaderModule.run` coroutine which should perform the following in a loop:

   1. Read data from the input